 “New production from its LNG projects Gorgon and Wheatstone, offshore oil developments in the Gulf of Mexico and West Africa, and tight oil growth should preserve this exposure.
 We forecast that Chevron can deliver a midcycle cash operating margin of nearly $30 per barrel of oil equivalent, the highest in its peer group,” said Good.

 Some analysts see Chevron stock as a sell despite dividend

-While some analysts are bullish on Chevron stock, others are bearish on of the best dividend stocks.
+While some analysts are bullish on Chevron stock, others are bearish on one of the best dividend stocks of 2020.
 Goldman Sachs analyst Neil Mehta was pleased with Chevron’s oil production.

 “Production came in above our expectations, with volumes primarily beating our estimates on U.S. (both liquids and gas) and International liquids,” wrote Mehta in a note to clients.

 While Mehta notes Chevron’s increased oil production as a plus, he thinks Chevron stock isn’t a buy.